lucastorri/moca/README.md

 On cases where this happens, the crawler will later on start a new task with the url *siteA/d*, but using the lowest existing depth to begin with.
 This will cause the whole tree bellow that point to be downloaded, but will nevertheless produce the expected output.

 Right now, if *siteA/d* contains an url to *siteA/a*, the whole site might be refetched, that is, till the maximum depth.

-A possible improvement would be to only download content if the link depth is smaller or equal of previously downloaded content.
+A possible improvement would be to only download content if the link depth is smaller or equal to any previously downloaded version of an specific content.
+Also, this could become a flag where this behavior is allowed or not.

 ## TODO